Hawaii records 1 new coronavirus-related death on Oahu and 103 new infections statewide

-Hawaii recorded one new coronavirus-related death on Oahu and 103 new infections statewide, bringing the totals since the start of the pandemic to 169 fatalities and 13,472 cases, health officials said today.
+Hawaii recorded one new coronavirus-related death on Oahu and 103 new infections statewide Sunday, bringing the totals since the start of the pandemic to 169 fatalities and 13,472 cases, health officials said.

 No immediate details were released about the latest fatality.